Discretionary housing payments (DHP)

 A DHP is money from the council to help with rent and costs like a tenancy deposit.

-You need to be getting the universal credit housing element or housing benefit to get a DHP.
+You need to get the universal credit housing element or housing benefit to get a DHP.

 You do not have to pay a DHP back.